Update: Chicago museums and cultural institutions are reopening with limited capacity beginning Jan. 18, 2021. Check back soon for updates.

 One of Chicago’s most beloved institutions, the Field Museum showcases everything from ancient cultures to the latest scientific discoveries.
 Visitors can meet the largest dinosaur to ever walk the earth, mummies in their tombs, giant-sized bugs, the most complete T.rex ever found, and more.
 The Field has implemented rigorous cleaning procedures, floor markings and one-way paths, more than 100 hand sanitizer stations, and more to help keep visitors safe.

-Know before you go: The Field Museum will be open Thursday through Monday, 9 a.m. to 5 p.m.
+Know before you go: The Field Museum will be open Thursday through Monday.
 Timed tickets can be purchased online in advance.
 Only the East entrance will be open.
 All visitors just wear face covering and follow social distancing guidelines.
 Exhibitions that are highly interactive or located in small spaces are temporarily closed.
 The coat check is also closed.

 Art Institute of Chicago

 The Art Institute of Chicago, one of the most respected art museums in the world, will be reopening their doors to the public at the end of the month.
-Many of the museum’s main galleries will be open, along with their newly extended special exhibit on the works of El Greco.
-They’ve also introduced touchless entry, virtual lines for exhibits, and new signage.
-Plus, they’ll be offering free admission to all Illinois residents July 30 – Aug.
-3 to welcome back visitors.
+Many of the museum’s main galleries will be open, along with their newly extended special exhibits on the works of Monet and Bisa Butler.

 Know before you go: The museum will be open Thursday through Monday with new limited hours.
 Masks are required for all visitors over age 2.
-Advance tickets are required, you can purchase tickets or reserve your free tickets online.
+Advance tickets are required, you can purchase tickets online.
 Some galleries and amenities remain closed, including coat check, restaurants, valet parking, and more.

 Museum of Science and Industry

 The Museum of Science and Industry is a hands-on wonderland for all ages.
-MSI members will get the first chance to explore the newly reopened museum July 29 – 31.
-The public will be welcomed back on Aug.
-1 with free admission through Aug.
-14. You can expect daily staff health surveys, frequent disinfecting of high-touch surfaces, and readily available hand sanitizer throughout the museum.
+You can expect daily staff health surveys, frequent disinfecting of high-touch surfaces, and readily available hand sanitizer throughout the museum.
 Plus, all visitors can enjoy food and beverage sales on the front lawn with plenty of tables and picnic areas.

 Know before you go: MSI will be open Wednesday through Sunday.
 Timed admission tickets must be reserved before your visit.
-All guests will receive free admission through Aug.
-14. Some exhibits and experiences remain closed, like tours inside the Coal Mine and U-505 Submarine.
+Some exhibits and experiences remain closed, like tours inside the Coal Mine and U-505 Submarine.

 Chicago History Museum